fru-io/docs-live/docs/roadmap.md

 As you get to know our systems and workflows, we recognize that there might be some places that are a little rough around the edges.
 We are committed to addressing these issues as soon as they are reported to us.
 So please, let us know!

-A well deserved break

-Work life balance has been and is very important to us.
-But we have been working hard to deliver MVP and we have been burning the candle from both ends a little.
-So we plan on slowing down a bit to give everyone some time to catch up but we’ll still have the lights on for you.

 ### Next